12Acorns/magma-forge-client-setup/README.md

 Once you find the "Java" folder, look for a folder called "jdk1.8.0_202" and then look for a folder called "bin."
 Copy the path to that folder.

 Go back to the "run server sync.bat" file and replace the old text with the new text you just copied.
-Make sure to add "java.exe" after "bin".
+Make sure to add "/java.exe" after "bin".

 Next, you need to go to your Minecraft folder.
 You can find it by searching for "%appdata%" in your file explorer.
 Look for a folder called ".minecraft" and open it up.